ibbysyed/columbia_lecture_052022/README.md

 Install yourself metabase. https://www.metabase.com/docs/latest/operations-guide/running-metabase-on-docker.html will show you how to do it, it's really straightforward to run in a docker container.
 When metabase asks for the host, make sure that you put it to host.docker.internal, because localhost isn't going to work.

+### Data viz

+Just use this for D3 honestly, it's a pain in the ass to set up locally: https://jsfiddle.net/4ujb1r9d/3/